 Massachusetts Unemployment Rate Holds Steady in September

-BOSTON — The state’s total unemployment rate remained at 3.6% in September, the Executive Office of Labor and Workforce Development announced.
+BOSTON — The state’s September total unemployment rate was 2.6%, unchanged from the revised August estimate of 2.6%, the Executive Office of Labor and Workforce Development announced.

-The September unemployment rate was one-tenth of a percentage point lower than the national rate of 3.7% reported by the Bureau of Labor Statistics.
+The state’s September unemployment rate of 2.6% was 1.2% lower than the national rate of 3.8% reported by BLS.

-The labor force increased by 16,100 from 3,806,000 in August, as 17,500 more residents were employed and 1,500 fewer residents were unemployed over the month.
-Over the year, the state’s seasonally adjusted unemployment rate remained unchanged at 3.6%.
+The labor force declined by an estimated 1,200 from the revised estimate of 3,717,400 in August, as 400 more residents were employed and 1,600 fewer residents were unemployed over-the-month.
+Over-the-year, the state’s seasonally adjusted unemployment rate was down by 1.1%.

-The state’s labor-force participation rate — the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks — is up two-tenths of a percentage point over the month at 67.8%.
-Compared to September 2017, the labor-force participation rate is up 2.4%.
+The state’s labor-force participation rate — the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks — dropped 0.1 percentage point to 64.4% over-the-month.
+Compared to September 2022, the labor-force participation rate was down 0.4%.